 What is weight loss surgery?

-Weight loss surgery (also called bariatric surgery) includes several different procedures designed to make the stomach smaller and changes the hormones that signal hunger.
-The three most common surgeries are gastric banding and Roux-en-Y (ROO-en-Y) bypass.
-The goal of these surgeries is for you to feel satisfied with less food, so you eat less and lose weight.
+Weight loss surgery (also called bariatric or metabolic surgery) makes the stomach smaller and changes the hormones that signal hunger.
+The three most common surgeries are gastric banding, sleeve gastrectomy, and Roux-en-Y (ROO-en-Y) gastric bypass.
+The goal of these surgeries is for you to feel full with less food, so you eat less and lose weight.

 What is gastric banding?

 A silicone band is placed around the upper part of the stomach so that less food can be eaten at once (Drawing 1).
 Your doctor can adjust the band after the surgery to control weight loss.

-A small pouch is created so that food “skips” the rest of the stomach and some of the small intestine.
+A small pouch is created so that food “skips” the rest of the stomach and some of the small intestine (Drawing 3).
 After this surgery, the stomach (pouch) is smaller, the body absorbs fewer calories from food, and hormones that signal hunger are decreased.
 These changes lead to weight loss.

 Who can have weight loss surgery?